Here’s How and Where to Rent a Kitchen for a Day

 Least pricy kitchen rentals

-There’s also the vintage loft space in Dallas, Texas.
+And finally, on the lower end of the spectrum, we have the vintage loft space in Dallas, TX.
 It’s a 1920s warehouse that the host has brilliantly redesigned as spacious residential and commercial space.
 It boasts an open layout, industrial style, and of course, a full chef’s kitchen.
-All this for just $85 per hour and a two-hour rental minimum!
+All this for just $100 per hour and a two-hour rental minimum!

 Rent a kitchen for a day with Peerspace